 24.4 The candidate is expected to pay prior to the start of the course, and within the guidelines of the tuition and additional student cost description as stated on the ITC website.
 When making payment, the period necessary for the possible arrangement of a residence permit and for sending course material, or for other commitments for which proof of payment of the tuition fee is a requirement, should be taken into account.

-24.5 Candidates enrolled in courses 9 months or longer in duration can opt to pay in two (2) installment periods for the degree and diploma courses by requesting this at the time of admission.
+24.5 Candidates enrolled in courses 9 months or longer in duration can opt to pay the tuition fee in two (2) installment periods for the degree and diploma courses by requesting this at the time of admission.
+Living allowance must be paid in compliance with the rules of the Immigration and Naturalization Service of the Ministry of Security and Justice.

 24.6 After admittance, the candidate receives an invoice stating the tuition fee and the additional student costs to be paid.
 In the case of an agreement with a sponsor, the invoice is sent to the sponsor.